Mehdi Çoba

-Mehdi Çoba (born 9 March 2000) is an Albanian footballer who plays as a forward for Gjilani in the Football Superleague of Kosovo.
+Mehdi Çoba (born 9 March 2000) is an Albanian footballer who plays as a forward for Drenica in the Football Superleague of Kosovo.

 Career

 Early career

 In September 2019, Çoba traveled to Azerbaijan to train with Sabah FC.
 He signed an 18-month contract with the club in January 2020, joining the club's youth team.

 Vllaznia

 In August 2020, Çoba returned to his native Albania, signing with Kategoria Superiore club Vllaznia.
 He made his league debut for the club on 29 November 2020, coming on as a 74th-minute substitute for Ismael Dunga in a 4–2 home defeat to Kukësi. in February 2022, he signed a three-year contract extension with the club.